mcampb07/GFXDocs/chapters/chapter02_versio_ceation_station/2093313703_csl_realtime_content_tutorial.md

 ![](attachments/2022-01-03%2010.58.37.gif)

 ## Realtime Dynamic Variables
 When the layouts with dynamic variables are played within a playlist, the text that appears on your output depends on the metadata of the current and upcoming events in the playlist.

+In the ADC realm this is known as `dynamic branding`.
+ADC dynamic branding monitors the list services and sets variables as the list changes.

+This allows graphics to bind directly to {{Now.Title}}, {{Next.Title}} as a example.

+ADC Dynamic Branding will set these variables for the 1st segment of Primary events that are of type Program.
+All other types will be ignored.
+This means all commercials and promos need to be tagged property int he ADC database.

 Dynamic variables consist of
 - A "variable" such as title, date, or time.
 This determines which piece of event metadata is used during playback